-Mindfulness therapy Center
+Mindfulness therapy center

-Mindfulness-based cognitive therapy (MBCT) helps people become more aware of their thoughts, feelings, and bodily sensations.
-With this increased awareness, we can change how we process and relate to those emotions.
-Mindfulness is highly effective because it focuses all of our attention on the present moment.
-During mindfulness therapy, we try to ‘tune-in’ to our body and our environment whilst at the same time, we take a step back from our thoughts, emotions and mental traffic.
+Mindfulness-based cognitive therapy (MBCT) assists people in becoming more conscious of their thoughts, feelings, and bodily sensations.
+We can change how we process and relate to those emotions as our awareness grows.
+Mindfulness is extremely effective because it directs our entire attention to the present moment.
+During mindfulness therapy, we try to ‘tune in’ to our bodies and our surroundings while also taking a step back from our thoughts, emotions, and mental traffic.

 Negative emotions can lead to rumination rabbit holes.
 When we are stressed, we may begin to reflect on all of our past mistakes, or we may begin to prepare for all worst-case future scenarios.
 Being trapped in a cycle of negative thoughts is exhausting and impairs our ability to reason.
 We create space between ourselves and these emotions when we practice mindfulness.
 Instead of being swept away by our emotions, we can observe them objectively.
 As a result, mindfulness can reduce stress, improve our brain’s ability to self-regulate, improve sleep, and assist with cravings.

 Mindfulness therapy is not a miracle cure, and it works best when combined with lifestyle changes and other psychotherapies.
 Where appropriate, we incorporate mindfulness therapy into our comprehensive treatment plan for a variety of mental health issues at Paracelsus Recovery.

 Our team will specifically incorporate mindfulness into our treatment of substance abuse recovery, ADHD, anxiety, eating disorders, depression, bipolar disorder, and PTSD.

 If you want to learn how to practice mindfulness in your daily life, check out our blog.